linode/docs/docs/platform/stackscripts/writing-scripts-for-use-with-linode-stackscripts-a-tutorial/index.md

       ![Click on the StackScripts link in the left-hand navigation menu.](stackscripts-sidebar-link.png)

-1. Depending on which type of StackScript whose ID you'd like to find, click on the **Account StackScripts** tab or the **Community StackScripts** tab.
+1. Click on the **Account StackScripts** tab or the **Community StackScripts** tab, depending on the type of StackScript whose ID you'd like to find

 1. Click on the StackScript whose ID you'd like to access.
 This will bring you to its **StackScript detail page**.